eladzlot/transdiagnostic.wet-2025-public/docs/response.cps.md

 ---

-### Reviewer: 1
+## Reviewer: 1

-Comments to the Author

-** Reviewer #1 Comment 1: **
+**Reviewer #1 Comment 1:**

-*First, the study's design appears somewhat "patchy," as the waitlist control (WL) is not randomized like the WET and neutral imagery training (NIT) groups, which could affect the comparability of results.*
+*First, the study's design appears somewhat "patchy," as the waitlist control (WL) is not randomized like the WET and neutral imagery training (NIW) groups, which could affect the comparability of results.*

 **Author response:**